dahlbyk/code-401-JS-prework/ES6-katas.md

 - Visit the links below and use the amazing tddbin.com online tool to complete the challenge.
 - Get the tests to pass
-- Copy the right side of the screen showing your passing tests and paste into Canvas for each Kata
+- Take a screen shot of the right side of the screen showing your passing tests and paste the image into the Canvas assignment for each Kata

 **Complete each of the following "kata" exercises**